-Alcohol intoxication is a result of the what happens when the amount of alcohol in your bloodstream increases.
+Alcohol intoxication is a result of what happens when the amount of alcohol in your bloodstream increases.
 The first episode of alcohol intoxication is likely to occur during the mid-teens.
 The higher your blood alcohol concentration is, the more impaired you become.
 Very high blood alcohol levels can lead to comas or even death.
 Alcohol intoxication causes behavior problems and mental changes.
-When intoxicated, individuals can also have periods called “blackouts,” where you don’t remember events.
-To be diagnosed with alcohol intoxication, according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the following criteria must be met:
+When intoxicated, individuals can also have periods called “blackouts,” where they don’t remember events.

 Alcohol withdrawal can occur when alcohol use has been heavy and prolonged and is then significantly reduced or stopped.
-The span of alcohol withdrawal can occur anywhere from within several hours to four or five days later.
-To be diagnosed with alcohol withdrawal, according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the following criteria must be met:
+The span of alcohol withdrawal can occur anywhere from several hours to four or five days later.

-There is not a perfect way to approach a loved one that you assume or know is struggling with alcohol use disorder.
-Many people with alcohol use disorder hesitate to get treatment because they don’t recognize they have a problem, so approaching them to tell them that they do have a problem can be difficult.
+There is no perfect way to approach a loved one that you assume or know is struggling with alcohol use disorder.
+Many people with an alcohol use disorder hesitate to get treatment because they don’t recognize they have a problem, so approaching them to tell them that they do have a problem can be difficult.
 An intervention from loved ones can help some people recognize and accept that they need professional help.
 If you’re concerned about someone who drinks too much, ask a professional experienced in alcohol treatment for advice on how to approach that person.
 You can not force someone to seek professional care, but you can always offer your support and encouragement.
 Even though you may not be able to prevent your loved one from developing an alcohol use disorder, you can still talk with them about treatment options.
-For more help on how to approach loved ones visit https://www.healthline.com/health/most-important-things-you-can-do-help-alcoholic#approach.

 The first step in treatment is enrolling in a program to begin detoxification or detox.
 This process is medically managed, which generally takes two to seven days.
 You may need to take sedating medications to prevent withdrawal symptoms.
 Detox is usually done at an inpatient treatment center or a hospital.

 There are medications that can assist in the treatment of alcohol use disorder.
 An injection medication, Vivitrol, is injected once a month by a healthcare professional.
-Vivitrol is a non-addictive, once-monthly treatment proven to help reduce heavy drinking days in alcohol dependent patients when used with counseling.
+Vivitrol is a non-addictive, once-monthly treatment proven to help reduce heavy drinking days in alcohol-dependent patients when used with counseling.
 It can also be administered in pill form.
 Another drug called disulfiram (Antabuse) may help prevent individuals from drinking.
 Antabuse is not a cure for alcohol use disorder.
-This drug produces a physical reaction that may include flushing, nausea, vomiting and headaches.
-Naltrexone is a drug that blocks the good feelings alcohol causes and may prevent heavy drinking, as well as reduce the urge to drink.
+This drug produces a physical reaction that may include flushing, nausea, vomiting, and headaches.
+Naltrexone is a drug that blocks the dopamine response alcohol causes and may prevent heavy drinking, as well as reduce the urge to drink.
 Acamprosate is a drug that may help individuals combat alcohol cravings once a person stops drinking.
 Unlike disulfiram, naltrexone and acamprosate don’t make individuals feel sick after taking a drink.

 For serious alcohol use disorder, enrolling in a residential treatment facility may be necessary.
-Most residential treatment programs include individual and group therapy, support groups, educational lectures, family involvement and activity therapy.
-These programs will include the collaborative efforts of a team, which typically include licensed alcohol and drug counselors, social workers, nurses, doctors and others with expertise and experience in treating alcohol use disorder.
+Most residential treatment programs include individual and group therapy, support groups, educational lectures, family involvement, and activity therapy.
+These programs will include the collaborative efforts of a team, which typically includes licensed alcohol and drug counselors, social workers, nurses, doctors, and others with expertise and experience in treating alcohol use disorder.

-While medication, psychotherapy, residential programs and other treatment options are necessary in treatment, research has found that other forms of treatment can also helpful.
-Partaking in practices like meditation, yoga, your religious beliefs, etc., help individuals gain greater insight into their spiritual side and this is a key element in recovery.
+While medication, psychotherapy, residential programs, and other treatment options are necessary for treatment, research has found that other forms of treatment can also help.
+Partaking in practices like meditation, yoga, religious beliefs, etc., helps individuals gain greater insight into their spiritual side and this is a key element in recovery.